MKhalidHossain/ej7696_flutter_FO1148D051045/README.md

 # EJ Flutter App

 A professional Flutter application built with **MVC architecture**, **Flutter Riverpod** for state management, and **GoRouter** for navigation.
-The project is structured for maintainability, scalability, and clean separation of concerns across controllers, models, services, and views.
+The project is organized for maintainability, scalability, and clean separation of concerns across controllers, models, services, and views.

 ---